Lego FORMA

-Lego FORMA was the first and only Lego theme released on the crowdfunding site Indiegogo.
-The theme's builds were inspired by fish.
-It was licensed by Indiegogo, and managed by the LEGO Group.
-The theme was first introduced on 1 January 2019.
-The theme was considered to be a development or upgrade from the 2011 Lego Muji theme.
-The theme was introduced on 1 January 2018 and was discontinued by the end of December 2019.
+Lego FORMA (stylized as LEGO FORMA) is a discontinued Lego theme, and the first crowdfunded Lego theme.
+The theme's builds were inspired by fish, consisting of a base "Koi" set and several separate "skin" sets to customize the build.
+It was licensed and crowdfunded via Indiegogo, and managed by the LEGO Group.
+FORMA was considered to be a development upon the ideas of the 2011 Lego Muji theme, which combined paper and LEGO bricks.
+The theme was introduced on 1 January 2019 and was discontinued by the end of December the same year.

 Overview

 The Lego FORMA product line focused on the combination of Technic parts and foil skins to create models of fish.
 The theme consisted of different foil skins which could be added to the base "Koi" set to create a Shark, along with two other colors of Koi.

 Development

 Lego FORMA was initially a project created by Lego's Creative Play Lab.
 This subset of the LEGO Group initially kept its development behind closed doors, but FORMA was a departure from this in order to gain sufficient customer feedback and weigh interest in the product.
 Indiegogo was chosen for the crowdfunding and launch of the product, as the feedback LEGO was looking for could be gathered easily on the platform.

 Lego FORMA was an updated version of the previous Lego Muji theme, which was released in 2011 and combined paper and LEGO parts.
 Lego FORMA included some of the concepts of the Lego Muji theme, but also introduced Technic parts and the concept of add-on sets to create different types of models.

 During the development process of the Lego FORMA theme, Creative PlayLab's Vice President Tom Donaldson explained, "This was the fastest product ever to get to market from the Lego Group.
 It started with a serendipitous connection between an individual designer and a marketeer.
 We give our designers 10% of their time to use as they see fit, and this designer was playing with kinetic sculptures and organic forms.
 The marketeer was looking at how to evolve one of our product lines and the connection was set.
 The process was very iterative–every two weeks exploring new designs, new market opportunities and testing with consumers wherever possible."